jhuang448/LyricsAlignment-MTL/README.md

 Jiawen Huang, Emmanouil Benetos, Sebastian Ewert, "**Improving Lyrics Alignment through Joint Pitch Detection**," International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 2022. [https://arxiv.org/abs/2202.01646](https://arxiv.org/abs/2202.01646)

+**A multilingual adaptation of the baseline method is available at [https://github.com/jhuang448/LyricsAlignment-Multilingual/](https://github.com/jhuang448/LyricsAlignment-Multilingual/).
+Please consider using that model as it performs better.**

 ## Dependencies

 This repo is written in python 3.
 Pytorch is used as the deep learning framework.
 To install the required python packages, run